KamilSJaron/Conjunction/README.md

 # Conjunction
 the simulator of secondaty CONtact using Fisher's JUNCTION model of genome admixture.
+It is a direct descendant of forsim, simulator writen for my Master thesis.

 ## Build